KittyGiraudel/SJSJ/_glossary/FALCOR.md

         source: new falcor.HttpDataSource('/model.json')
       });

-      // retrieve the "greeting" key from the root of the Virtual JSON resource model
+      // retrieve the “greeting” key from the root of the Virtual JSON resource model
         .get('greeting')
         .then(function (response) {